logicalclocks/logicalclocks.github.io/docs/user_guides/projects/api_key/create_api_key.md

 ### Step 2: Create an API Key

 Click `New Api key`, select the required scopes and create it by clicking `Create Api Key`.

+Copy the value and save it in a secure location, such as a password manager.

 <p align="center">
   <figure>